Miss-Inputs/GeoGuessr-maps/README.md

 Polygon map converted from Natural Earth's disputed areas data.

 TODO: Version which takes out Israel/Taiwan/Sabah purely for the reason that they end up being selected too often.
+Or I guess I could just make a more balanced one

 ### [Minor Islands](https://www.geoguessr.com/maps/6741eec96d68a18b54a71f74)